Chana Ros or Chanya Ros (Dry White Peas Curry), Omlette and Pav

 So, when the Facebook Group Shhhhh Cooking Secretly Challenge announced Goa as the cuisine for the month, I knew at the very moment that this was my chance at redemption.
 With two secret ingredients by my partner, Poornima Porchelvan who blogs at http://www.poornimacookbook.com gave me my two secret ingredients i.e. Coconut and Black Pepper, I knew making this nutritious meal would be an easy task.
 Poornima, who is a dietician by qualification has been blogging since quite some time now and has a wonderful range of recipes, both veg and non-veg in her repertoire.

-I don’t claim it being an authentic recipe and have made it solely on the basis of what I tasted back then.
-Its very similar to Vatana Usal in the Maharashtrian cuisine but doesn’t have Goda Masala and instead uses fresh coconut as part of the gravy mixture instead of the usual onion tomato mixture.
+I don’t claim the Chana Ros being an authentic recipe and have made it solely on the basis of what I tasted back then.
+Its very similar to Vatana Usal from the Maharashtrian cuisine but doesn’t have Goda Masala and instead uses freshly ground masala with coconut as part of the gravy mixture instead of the usual onion tomato mixture.